 - Many homeowners do not have proper safety equipment or tools to perform roofing repairs.
 This is something to consider not only for your pocket book, but for your health and safety as well.
 It is important to have the proper safety and roofing equipment to ensure the repair or install is done properly and saves time.
 If you are working with a budget, be sure to add in any equipment you may need to rent or purchase.

 - Safety should always be a top priority.
 Safety equipment is crucial when doing any sort of roof repairs, maintenance or replacement of a roof.
 If you are not properly prepared, you could be putting yourself or others at risk.
 Consider the height of your house and the pitch of your roof.
 Lower sloped roofs are easily walkable while using the proper safety harnesses and anchors, but steeper sloped roofs are not walkable and require safety harnesses, toe boards and anchors attached to the roof to secure you to the roof.
 If you are not comfortable with heights, being outside in the elements or being up on a roof, practice safety first and hire a professional.

 - Having the proper roofing materials is important.
 Roofing materials and building standards continue to change and it’s important to have a solid understanding of current building codes and options available for roofing materials.
 Not only does having quality roofing materials assure a better roof, it could also come with a quality warranty.
 It’s important to do a little research into the quality of the roofing materials and warranty options available.

 Peace of Mind

-- Knowing your roof was installed or repaired by a roofing professional has it’s own value.
+- Knowing your roof is installed or repaired by a roofing professional has its own value.
 This includes knowing you have a quality installation backed by a warranty.
 If you cause damage to your shingles while trying to do a repair or improperly install your roofing system, your insurance company may not cover any issues that could happen later on.
 Get the value of peace of mind and hire MCE for your next roofing project.